bmuschko/cka-crash-course/exercises/14-troubleshooting-app/solution/solution.md

 service/web-app-service   NodePort    10.100.228.112   <none>        3000:32593/TCP   69s
 ```

 Get the IP address of the node.
 We'll use the IP address for the `curl` command.
-You can see in the output that there's an issue with to the web application exposed by the Service `web-app-service`.
+You can see in the output that there's an issue with the web application exposed by the Service `web-app-service`.
 The `curl` simply hangs.

 ```
 $ kubectl get nodes -o wide